 As a team manager, the way you motivate your team is critical.
 There are two types of motivation: intrinsic and extrinsic.
 Extrinsic motivation is focused on external rewards or punishments, whereas intrinsic motivation focuses on internal satisfaction, regardless of reward.

-Part of developing your team management skills is learning when to use intrinsic motivation vs. extrinsic motivation.
+Part of developing your self management skills is learning when to use intrinsic motivation vs. extrinsic motivation.
 Where possible, aim for intrinsic motivation—this type of motivation is harder to instill, but it emphasizes problem solving, creativity, and curiosity.

 Teams get their best work done when they understand why their work matters.
 But too often, our work is siloed and disconnected from larger goals.